 Students can improve their academic success by taking the appropriate reading courses.
 For an assessment of which course to begin with, talk with a reading faculty member or a counselor.
+A learning lab is available to provide additional assistance.

-DREA 0090 Developmental Reading (3)

-(Last year's course prefix/number DR 090)
+DREA 0090 Developmental Reading (3) (Last year's course prefix/number DR 090)